Pacu vs Otocinclus: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Pacu and Otocinclus.
 Pacu requires moderate levels of exercise and engagement, while Otocinclus needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Comparable activity levels put the daily time commitment on par; other factors should be the deciding criteria.
 Pacu owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Otocinclus.
 Under-exercised fish of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison